marketing but no budget

 But for those of you who literally don’t have the cash (or you’re saying to us “is it a good idea to get a grant or a loan so I can do this with PF”), think about what you can do that isn’t a few grand or ten grand or fifty grand or whatever.
 This could be….

 • Joining the 12 week Accelerator.
 This is a training, a coaching, and an accountability.
-You plus 20-30 other accountants who are all in a similar place, learning about marketing, creating your own content, and getting feedback from the PF team.
-Right now the early bird tickets are £395+VAT, and they will increase steadily until the course starts in Feb.
+You plus 10-15 other accountants who are all in a similar place, learning about marketing, creating your own content, and getting feedback from the PF team.

 • Book a one to one strategy call with Karen, or with the team.
 If you genuinely aren’t sure where to start, book a 1.5 hour session just with Karen, or with 2 PF team members, and get value from the discussions and suggestions there.
 Depending on the area you need help with, we may suggest the team instead of Karen.
 Say for example you want to talk branding: it’s best to start that conversation with one of the CMMs, because that’s who you’d be working with on your branding project.
 Not that Karen couldn’t help you, but her calendar fills up pretty fast, and she’d send you to the team anyway.